DISNEY'S JUNGLE BOOK KIDS

 May 2014-June 2015

 Oversaw the educational and community outreach operations for Limelight Theatre in St. Augustine, FL.
 While at Limelight Theatre, the entire Education Department was overhauled.
-The old program only offered four to five production performance opportunities to young people, ages 6-18.
+The old program offered four to five production performance opportunities to young people, ages 6-18.
 Under my leadership, we began offering classes for ages 4 to adult in creative dramatics, acting, improvisation, public speaking, and voice/singing.
 We also offered workshops on topics varying from Lessac Vocal Work to Stage Combat.
-Additionally we offered five production performance opportunities for young people, Professional Development workshops to schools/teachers, and Arts-Integration Workshops/Residencies in schools.
-In fall 2014 a partnership with the Saint Augustine Youth Services was formed providing drama workshops focused on honing communication, collaboration, and empathy skills for underserved youth and there is a potential partnership with the St. Johns County Education Foundation currently in progress.
-We also began a partnership with The ARC of St. John’s County, offering workshops to the participants at the Community Center for adults with IDD and autism.
-The Education Department also began sponsoring panel-discussions, lectures, and workshops to coincide with the mainstage productions.
+Additionally, we offered five production performance opportunities for young people, Professional Development workshops to schools/teachers, and Arts-Integration Workshops/Residencies in schools.
+In fall 2014 a partnership with the Saint Augustine Youth Services was formed providing drama workshops focused on honing communication, collaboration, and empathy skills for underserved youth.
+I also began a partnership and program with The ARC of St. John’s County, offering workshops to the participants at the Community Center for adults with IDD and autism.
+The Education Department also began sponsoring panel discussions, lectures, and workshops to coincide with the mainstage productions.